Guided meditations have taken the app world by the balls.

 This is just another average review.

 I have used Headspace, a guided meditation app by the brilliant Andy Puddicombe, for the last two years.
-Shelling out R1500 (I think this is the price, it could be more) per year for Headspace ‘premium’ — where you get more features (you know, the usual shit) — is a testament to my love for the app.
+Shelling out roughly R1500 (I think this is the price, it could be more or less) per year for Headspace ‘premium’ — where you get more features (you know, the usual shit) — is a testament to my love for the app.
 However, if you are unsure, the first 10 days are free (and provide a great ledge to stand on for beginners).

 Waking Up is not so different.
 I’m not a fan of being tied down with subscription services.
 It either has to be really worth the money, or more than likely I won’t consider it.
 At either R59 per month, or R480 per year, Sam’s app is considerably less expensive than Headspace (plus the first 6 days are free).